Carpool (1996 film)

 Carpool is a 1996 American comedy film directed by Arthur Hiller, written by Don Rhymer, starring Tom Arnold and David Paymer.
-The film was theatrically released with Superior Duck as the preceding cartoon.
+It was theatrically released with Superior Duck as the preceding cartoon.

-As of March 20, 2019, the film rights to Carpool are owned by the Walt Disney Studios through 20th Century Fox, which had obtained the film rights from Warner Bros. in the mid-2010s.
+The film is currently owned by the Walt Disney Studios through 20th Century Studios, which obtained the copyrights to 52 films from Regency Enterprises on June 22, 2021.

 Plot

-Workaholic Daniel Miller is forced to drive their family carpool when Diane Miller becomes ill.
-Daniel is in the middle of a huge advertising campaign for Hammerman's, a large chain of delis, and initially refuses the carpool until Mrs. Miller guilts him.
-It includes two sons, Andrew and Bucky, two local ladies; Chelsea and her older sister, Kayla, and local weirdo Travis.
-Meanwhile, Franklin Laszlo is the owner of a failing carnival.
-Franklin has the bright idea to rob a bank in order to get the money to keep his business going.
-As Franklin leaves to attempt his bank robbery, he enters a local Hammerman's where Daniel is also at.
-Two gunmen: Neil and Jerry, who also co-incidentally plan to rob the deli, hold it up and eventually a standoff ensues between them, an older woman, Franklin, and a local detective, Lt.
+Workaholic Daniel Miller is forced to drive his sons, Bucky and Andrew, to school when his wife, Diane, falls ill with a stomach bug.
+He is in the middle of a huge advertising campaign for Hammerman's, a large chain of gourmet markets, and initially refuses the drive until Diane guilts him.
+Along with Bucky and Andrew, two local girls; Kayla and her younger sister, Chelsea, as well as local weirdo Travis, join Daniel's reluctant carpool.
+Meanwhile, Franklin Laszlo, owner of the failing Laszlo Brothers Carnival, reluctantly decides to commit armed robbery in order to get the money to keep his business open.
+As he leaves to attempt it, he enters a local Hammerman's where Daniel is purchasing baked goods for the children.
+A duo of gunmen named Neil and Jerry also plan to rob the market by coincidence.
+When they hold it up, a standoff ensues between them, Franklin, an old woman, and off-duty local detective Lt.
 Erdman.
-Through a series of misunderstandings, Franklin takes Daniel as the hostage and has Hammerman's money that the gunmen had stolen from the deli.
-Heading to the van, Franklin kidnaps Daniel and the children.
-The group bonds through a series of misadventures; stopping at a hair salon to use the restroom, evading the police using a disguise, and eventually being chased by an obsessed meter maid, Martha.
-Franklin reveals to the group the reason behind his robbery and kidnapping: keeping the carnival open so he can see his son.
+Through a series of misunderstandings, Franklin ends up taking Daniel as his hostage and escaping with the money Neil and Jerry had stolen from the market's safe.
+Heading to the van, Franklin ends up kidnapping Daniel and the children.
+The group eventually bonds with one another through a series of misadventures; stopping at a hair salon so Andrew can use the restroom, evading the police with disguises, and eventually being chased by Martha, an obsessive meter maid.
+Franklin reveals to the group that the reason behind his robbery and kidnapping was that he desperately needed the money so he could keep his business open and give his son, Keith, who lives with his ex-wife, a present for his 12th birthday.